 3. Don’t press teeth hard while brushing or flossing.

-5. Follow pain relieving methods to get rid of pain
+5. Follow pain relieving methods to get rid of the pain

-After the procedure, rough surface or braces or wires may rub your cheek and gums.
-It happens more after getting new attachment for braces.
+After the procedure, a rough surface or braces or wires may rub your cheek and gums.
+It happens more after getting a new attachment for braces.

 If it’s too irritating, apply dental wax to smooth the surface and get rid of discomfort.